ASFHyP3/actions/README.md

 ### [`reusable-bump-version.yml`](./.github/workflows/reusable-bump-version.yml)

 Creates a new version tag for a repository based on Pull Request labels using bump2version.
+Version tags are expected to follow [Semantic Versioning](https://semver.org/) and are of the form `v[major].[minor].[patch]`.
+This action will bump (increment) the part of current version based corresponding to the PR label (e.g., `major`, `minor`, `patch`, or `bumpless` to do nothing), and reset any lower parts to zero.
+If multiple part labels are attached to a PR, then this action will prefer the **biggest** bump.

 Use like:
 ```yaml
 name: Tag New Version